Maintaining Your Calgary Home: Important Tasks to Complete Each Season

 Regular home maintenance is important.

 Homeowners that ignore this crucial activity can face expensive repairs and damage over time.
 Things like a leaking roof or damaged plumbing equipment can cost thousands or tens of thousands of dollars to fix, sometimes all in one shot.
 Each year, homeowners should plan to spend between 1 and 5% of their propertyʼs value in maintenance and upgrades.
-By implementing a regular home maintenance schedule, homeowners can avoid unexpected expenses.
+By implementing a regular maintenance schedule for their Calgary homes, homeowners can avoid unexpected expenses.

 Depending on the season, maintenance and upgrade costs will vary.
 To prepare, homeowners can create a home maintenance calendar checklist.
 To help, here is a quick seasonal guide to identify key tasks to be done throughout the year.